Montessori Mom

 Quotes from Montessori about moral character and religious education:

 "Religious education, considered in accordance in the same general terms as the method as a whole, includes the preparation of an environment in which several divisions are distinguishable-those which might be referred to practical life, and those which, corresponding to what in the school refers to the development of the mind, deal with the development of religious sentiment, the education of the spirit, and the religious knowledge which constitutes the culture necessary to understand religion. ...
-Such statements as are made will be directed towards opening up the necessary connection between the two branches of education, i.e. in a practical sense, the behavior in the environment of daily life and the behavior in the environment particular to religion."
+Such statements as are made will be directed towards opening up the necessary connection between the two branches of education, i.e. in a practical sense, the behaviour in the environment of daily life and the behaviour in the environment particular to religion."
 (The Discovery of the Child-Maria Montessori(Religious Education)

 "It was at Barcelona, in the Model Montessori School, a civic school of Province, but on in which the Catholic religion was established as a fundamental subject, that there were laid down the first bases of religious education planned according to my method."(The Child in the Church-Maria Montessori)

-"The first move made was to prepare an environment-the Children's Church in which this place reserved for the faithful was made to suit their small proportions.
+"The first move made was to prepare an environment-the Childrens Church in which this place reserved for the faithful was made to suit their small proportions.

 We furnished it with little chairs and kneeling stools, and we had the holy-water basin placed at the knee-height of an adult.